raginib14/Sorting-Algorithm-Visualizer/README.md

-# Sorting-Visualizer
+# Sorting Algorithm Visualizer

 ## General info
-Different Sorting Algorithms visualised by using bar-graph representation.
+Different Sorting Algorithms are visualised by using bar-graph representation.

 ## Technologies
 Project is created with: